 Ask for donations of good-quality soft toys or source free ones on a classified ad site such as Gumtree.
 Put them through the washing machine, attach a name tag and put all the names in a hat.
 Children pull out a name to find out which animal they've won.

 A variety of badge making machines can be purchased online, from smaller versions ideal for use on year stalls to more expensive, sturdier alternatives.
 If you don't want to invest, see if your local Lions or Rotary club has one to lend.
-Simply cut out images the correct size, and use your machine make badges for visitors before their very eyes.
-Make badges using your school logo or get visitors to draw their own.
+Cut out images to the correct size, and use your machine to make badges for visitors before their very eyes.
+Create badges using your school logo or get visitors to draw their own.
 Price according to how much the badges cost to make.

 Beat the goalie

 The player has three chances to get a football past the goalie.
 This could be a pupil or a member of staff complete with huge inflatable goalkeeper gloves.
 If the player succeeds, they win a prize.
+Use lines on the ground to maintain distancing.
 Charge 50p for three goes.

 Ask for donations of bottles.
 These could be anything from wine and juice to shampoo and sauce.
 Label up the prizes with raffle tickets and ask players to draw a number to see if they've won.
 Depending on how many donations you get, you may want to give a prize every time or only for numbers ending in zero and five.
 Remember that if you have alcoholic prizes, only over 18s can play, but you could run a child-friendly version too.
 Charge 50p-£1 per ticket depending on your prizes.

-Lay a pack of cards out on a table, placing a sweet or chocolate on some and booby prizes or nothing on the rest.
+Lay out a pack of cards on a table, placing a sweet treat on some and booby prizes or nothing on the rest.
 Players choose a card from another pack and win whatever is on the identical card on the table.
+To make this Covid-safe, have the second pack laid out randomly on a table and ask players to point to the card they choose, which the volunteer can then turn over.

 Chocolate/sweet jar tombola